How to Set up a Leopard Gecko Tank

-Leopard Geckos make great pets for both the experienced and the inexperienced herp pet owners.
-If you're reading this you are probably about to purchase a leopard gecko or have already purchased one.
+Leopard geckos make great pets for both the experienced and the inexperienced herptile pet owners.
+If you're reading this, you are probably about to purchase a leopard gecko or have already purchased one.
 You may even be an experienced reptile owner just looking through to gain more knowledge.
-The best way to learn is to be a pet owner, but this guide will hopefully be a helpful way for you to get started in your pet owning adventure.
+The best way to learn is to by doing, but this guide will hopefully help you to get started in your pet-owning adventure.

 Getting a new pet can be an exciting event but please make sure you are ready for the commitment.
 Although Leopard geckos are very good beginner pets they still need a lot of care, maintenance, and love.
 Here are some things you need to think about before purchasing a gecko: